htapya11/Saif-Solutions/README.md

 ### Improvements

 At first, I opted to store the original data in a HashMap instead of an ArrayList of objects.
 While this original method was faster, the code was much cleaner and easier to understand when I re-wrote it using an ArrayList of objects.
-Ultimately, by re-writing the code using an ArrayList of objects instead of a HashMap I sacrificed speed for readability and making it easier to scale and refactor in the future.
+Ultimately, by re-writing the code using an ArrayList of objects instead of a HashMap, I sacrificed speed in favor of readability, scalability as well as being able to easily refactor it in the future.